Primarily quasilocal fields and 1-dimensional abstract local class field theory: Statements of the main results of local -class field theory

-Theorem 3.1 and Lemma 2.1 imply Theorem 1.2 and the former assertion of Theorem 1.1.
-Note that Theorem 3.1 contains exact analogues to the fundamental correspondence and the local reciprocity law.
-Similarly, our next result can be considered as such an analogue to Hasse's symbol for local fields (see \cite{Ko2}, Ch.
-2, as well as Corollary 7.3 and Remark 7.1).
+Theorem \ref{theo3.1} plays a major role in the proof of the embeddability of Br$(E)$ into $\mathbb Q/\mathbb Z$ in case (2.1) (i), which in turn enables one to characterize the quasilocal property in the class of Henselian valued fields with totally indivisible value groups (see \cite{Ch11}, Sect.
+6, and \cite{Ch4}, II).
+Note also that Theorem \ref{theo3.1} and Lemma \ref{lemm2.1} imply Theorem \ref{theo1.2} and the former assertion of Theorem \ref{theo1.1}.
+In addition, Theorem \ref{theo3.1} contains exact analogues to the fundamental correspondence and the local reciprocity law.
+Similarly, our next result can be viewed as such an analogue to Hasse's symbol for local fields (see \cite{Ko2}, Ch.
+2, as well as Remark \ref{rema7.1} and Corollary \ref{coro7.3} below).